Gonzaga Earns First Shot At Championship With Win Over South Carolina

 But considering Saturday night's neck-and-neck finish, there wasn't a whole lot of excitement in the University of Phoenix stadium until after halftime.

-Eleven minutes into the second half, Gonzaga led with what appeared to be a comfortable 14-point lead.
+With 11 minutes left in the second half, Gonzaga had what appeared to be a comfortable 14-point lead.
 But then, South Carolina tightened its defense, and went on an out-of-nowhere 16-0 streak to take the lead.
 Gonzaga looked out of sorts, before responding with a 7-0 run of its own.

 From then on, the game stayed tight, and the fans came alive.
 It was a fight to the end with the bigger Bulldogs taking advantage of their twin towers — 7-foot freshman Zach Collins and 7-foot-1 senior Przemek Karnowski.